Crystal-SDS/controller/doc/api_specification_registry.md

 --- | ---
 **name** | The name is the keyword to be used in condition clauses of storage policy definitions.
 Workload metric names should be unique and self-descriptive to ease the design of storage policies.
 **network_location** | This requires the metadata information of a workload metric to provide the network location to reach the process and obtain the computed metric.
-**metric_type** | Workload metric’s metadata should define the type of metric produces, such a integer or a boolean, to enable the DSL syntax checker to infer if values in condition clauses belong to the appropriate type.
+**type** | Workload metric’s metadata should define the type of metric produces, such as integer or a boolean, to enable the DSL syntax checker to infer if values in condition clauses belong to the appropriate type.

 #### HTTP Request Example

 ```
 POST /registry/metrics

+{
+"name": "put_active_requests",
+"network_location": "tcp://127.0.0.1:6899/registry.policies.metrics.swift_metric/SwiftMetric/put_active_requests",
+"type": "integer"
+}
 ```

 ### Response